chahineNejm/NLP-CS/README.md

     *QLoRA.
 Taken from the original QLoRA paper.*
     </center>

-- **Larger backbone within the allowed list.** Scaling to Qwen3-1.7B or Qwen3-4B with the same LoRA recipe would likely improve accuracy at the cost of longer training.
+- **Larger backbone within the allowed list.** Scaling to Qwen3-4B with the same LoRA recipe would likely improve accuracy at the cost of longer training.

 - **Longer training with lower LR.** Our current run sits on the undertrained side of the loss curve; 2–3 epochs with a slightly lower LR could yield additional gains, particularly on the cleaner aspects.